codess-aus/PL-900/PowerApps.md

 **Custom connectors** are used to connect to data sources where there is no pre-built connector.
 Custom connectors have no impact on the look and feel of the app.

-## Model-driven app
-Complex business process apps with simple user interfaces.
-Model-driven apps can automatically generate the application layout for your business data and processes stored in Microsoft Dataverse.
-You create a model-driven app by modelling the necessary business data your app needs to define a consistent business process.

-Model-driven apps let pu design critical business apps by allowing you to write complex business logic inside.

-You should not use a model-driven app because you need to design an app with a customized layout.

-You can embed a canvas app in a model-driven app.
-You can design and create custom layouts using the canvas app designer and embed these apps in a model-driven app.
-An embedded canvas app includes rich data integration capabilities between the contextual data from the model-driven app form with the embedded canvas app.

-You should use Power BI to build reports in a model-driven app.
-You can embed Power BI reports to bring rich reporting and analytics to your model-driven app forms.
-This is an optional feature that you need to enable in your organization before using it.

-You can use one or more tables as a data source per model-driven app.
-You can use multiple tables, columns and relationships from Dataverse while designing your model-driven app.
-You are not limited to a single table per app.

-You should use model-driven apps for implementing complex business logic.
-Model-driven apps take care of the user interface part, so you only need to focus on business rules, forms, and views.

 ## Dataverse
 To create a business process flow, you need to select a Dataverse table where the process Will be based.
 You cannot create a business process flow in an environment without a Dataverse database.